syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.NETCORE/animations-and-transitions.md

 ## Looping slides

 In the carousel, slides transitions are repeated continuously when you reach the last slide by default.
-You can enable or disable the infinite slide transition using the `loop` property.
+You can enable or disable the infinite slide transition using the [Loop](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Carousel.html#Syncfusion_EJ2_Navigations_Carousel_Loop) property.
 The following example depicts the code to enable or disable the infinite slide transitions.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}